Shakespeare's women: Rosalind, Ophelia, Lady Macbeth

 Please note: We offer a wide variety of financial support to make courses affordable.
 Just visit our online Help Center for more information on a range of topics including fees, online learning and FAQs.

 What is the course about?

-The course will explore the representation of Shakespeare’s female characters: Rosalind (As You Like It), Ophelia (Hamlet) and Lady Macbeth (Macbeth).
-We will consider their wit, madness and ambition, exploring Shakespeare’s language, the historical context, and the plays in performance.
+The course will explore the representation of three of Shakespeare’s female characters: Rosalind (As You Like It), Ophelia (Hamlet) and Lady Macbeth (Macbeth).
+We will consider their wit, madness and ambition, through discussion of Shakespeare’s language, the historical context, and the plays in performance.